 In this article, we will discuss common causes of low sex drive.
 But first, let's understand what a low sex drive is.

 A low sex drive means having little to no interest in sex or any sexual activity.
-It usually decreases with age but can affect men of all ages.
+It usually decreases with age, but can affect men of all ages.

 Not being interested in sex for a short time is normal and may not be a big deal.
 However, if it lasts a long time and affects your relationship, you should see a doctor because it could be due to a severe health problem.